 Decorating with Electric Towel Rails

-Now, styling your bathroom with the correct electric towel rack is easier than ever.
+Styling your bathroom with the correct electric towel rack is easier than ever.
 That's because electric towel rails are available in a multitude of colours-from chrome and white to gold and more.
+Sculptural designs are very on-trend, with their pure and simple lines giving a modern edge to bathroom interiors.
+Black and coloured fittings and fixtures, such as taps and radiators combined with white sanitary ware, are top choices.

 Advantages of an Electric Towel Rail

 Your boiler is not always on when you want a shower.
-If your heating system needs to be turned on just to heat up the towel rail in your bathroom, then it would be expensive.
+If your heating system needs to be turned on just to heat the towel rail in your bathroom, then it would be expensive.
 An electric radiator gets over all these problems.
-It can be switched on 30 minutes before you intend to have a shower and your towels will be cosy and warm when you need them.
-If your rail is the main source of heat in your washroom then having an electric one removes the need to run your central heating just to warm the bathroom.
+It can be switched on 30 minutes before you intend to shower, and your towels will be cosy and warm when you need them.
+If your rail is the main source of heat in your washroom, then having an electric one removes the need to run your central heating just to warm the bathroom.
 Electric heating may cost more than gas, but if you are only heating one small room rather than every room in the house, it still costs less overall.
+You don't need to bleed the electric model unless it is connected to your heating system as a dual-fuel towel rail.
+You will need to bleed if it is connected to your heating system.
+Learn how to bleed a radiator.

 If you are adding on more bathrooms, then it is easier to add an electric radiator than to extend the heating system.
 Adding a spur socket can be done easily by a qualified electrician.
 Extending the heating system is a large and expensive job.